roebotron/NGCockpit/README.md

 # NGCockpit
-Hello World for Angular5 with Spring Boot REST
+A little Hello World for Angular5 with Spring Boot REST